jergra/axios-fetch-react-router/README.md

 march 7, 2022

-C:\dev\docs\react-fetch-display

-example of basic react fetch and display
+C:\dev\docs\axios-fetch-react-router

+minimal presentation of:
+    1. syntax difference between axios and fetch
+    2. functioning of react-router in 6.0.0

-async/fetch api combined with react-router to go to a separate page to view an individual item from the collection that was fetched
+axios and fetch api calls are combined with react-router to go to a separate page to view an individual item from the data that was fetched

-note that react-router changed quite a bit with 6.0.0

 using Next for routing seems better